 Unfortunately, Google still has some work to do.
-Recent news reports suggest that they may have financially supported the Internet giant, Backpage, one of the the world’s largest facilitators of online sex trafficking.
+Recent news reports suggest that they may have financially supported the internet giant, Backpage, one of the world’s largest facilitators of online sex trafficking.
 The California General Attorney’s office has reported that during the period of January 2013 to March 2015, “99% of Backpage’s worldwide income was directly attributable to the ‘adult’ section”—where people were openly advertised as available for purchase for sex.
 Additionally, the National Center on Missing and Exploited Children reports that 73% of their cases involved Backpage.

 While their involvement with Backpage is troubling, Google has certainly made serious progress in their fight against porn and we hope that they continue to make every effort to stop the demand for sex trafficking.

 2. Sony Corp.

 In early 2007, Sony Corp. announced that it would not work with the adult film industry to put porn movies on Sony’s popular Blu-ray Disc format.

 The company disallowed its disc-replicating outlet, Sony DADC Global, to handle adult film titles.
 Sony or any of it’s subsidiaries won’t duplicate any movies that are above a certain rating or that have not been certified by a local motion picture association.